Xela3026/workflows-docs/docs/workflows.md

 <div className="subheader">Extracting Data</div>

-The file streaming function will extract information from a file that you can use within a step.
+The file streaming function will extract data from a file to use within a step.
 The only file types currently supported are 'txt' and 'csv'.
 However, note that a CSV file is just a TXT file where each "column" is separated by a comma (`","`), and each "row" is separated by a new line (`\n`).

 A streamed file is read line by line.
-Every time a line is read, it is stored into `{{memory.record}}`.
-Thus, actions have to be executed on the file line by line.
+Every time a new line is read, it overwrites the contents of `{{memory.record}}`.
+Thus, actions cannot be executed on an entire file at once.
+Actions must be executed on the file line by line.
 This process involves some looping logic.
 Learn more in this section.

 `{{memory.record}}` is an array.
 By default, the whole line is stored as a single string in this array.
 You can break up this string into different elements within the array by using a delimiter.
 See below.